 What is a statement credit?

-How do statement credits work?
+How to earn statement credits

 |Rewards program||Can you redeem rewards as a statement credit?||Minimum redemption||Rewards rate when redeemed as a credit|